nus-cs2103-AY2223S1/ip/docs/README.md

 ### Remind deadlines and events

 Upon startup, Jude the chatbot displays a list which includes the following:
-- upcoming or overdue deadlines which are yet marked as done
+- Upcoming or overdue deadlines which are yet marked as done.
-- upcoming events
-to ensure that the user does not miss them.
+- Upcoming events to ensure that the user does not miss them.
 Reminders can be subsequently triggered by using the command `remindme`.

 ## Command summary:
 - `todo DESCRIPTION`: Add todo task